DustyTB/RWRichPresence/README.md

 # Installation
 Go to the releases tab and grab the latest zip.
 In it you will find two folders, 'Mods' and 'RimWorldWin_Data'.
 Drop both of these into the root of your game folder (the folder containing the rimworld exe).
 Only Windows version as of now.
 Might work with other OS too, havent really tested that.

-You might notice the installation Is different than other mods, because it also adds a 0discord-rpc.dll file into your RimWorldWin_Data/Mono folder.
+You might notice the installation Is different than other mods, because it also adds a 0discord-rpc.dll file into your RimWorldWin_Data/Mono (RimWorldWin64_Data/Mono if youre running the 64bit version) folder.
 That DLL is needed to be in the mono folder and, trust me I'd have it in the mod's assembly folder but the problem is the game cant load it from the assembly folder (and I have no idea why).

 Discord-rpc.dll file is gotten directly from discord's GitHub (https://github.com/discordapp/discord-rpc).
 Its included with my mod but if you don't trust the one included with my mod enough then you can download the discord-rpc.dll from their GitHub (linked above).
 Go to releases tab and choose the windows one, open the zip, find the win32 dynamic folder and put the discord-rpc.dll into your RimWorldWin_Data/Mono then rename it to '0discord-rpc.dll'.